xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 In IPv6→IPv4 translation, Source address and port are translated based on RFC 7597 and RFC 7599 and destination address by RFC 6052.

-Lets examin this based on IPv4 to IPv6 translation (IPv6 to IPv4 similar in reverse direction):
+Lets examine this based on IPv4 to IPv6 translation (IPv6 to IPv4 similar in reverse direction):

 1. Destination Address Translation (166.1.32.1 -> 2701:d01:3344::):